How to Email Receipts and Bills to QuickBooks

 Email forwarding isn't the only way to get receipts into QuickBooks Online.
 Here's a complete comparison of all available methods:

-Forward receipt emails to your unique @qbodocs.com address.
-Best for digital receipts you receive by email.
+Forward receipt and bill emails to the custom address shown in QuickBooks.
+Best for digital documents you receive by email.

 QuickBooks Mobile App